-Administratively Kenya is divided into 47 counties.
-The counties are further divided into sub-counties, which are divided into locations and sub location.
-The sub location is the smallest administrative unity.
-Therefore in sampling the sub location is used as the primary sampling unit (PSU).
-Talk to us about sampling in Kenya by contacting us.
+Since 2013, administratively, Kenya is divided into 47 counties.
+The counties are further divided into sub-counties, which are then divided into locations and finally into sub-location.
+Consequently, the sub-location is the smallest administrative unity.
+Therefore when sampling for a market and social research in Kenya, the sub-location is the Primary Sampling Unit (PSU).

-Majority of Kenya are Christians but with a sizeable of Muslim population.
+The majority of Kenyans are Christians but with a sizeable Muslim population.
 Additionally, some people still practice indigenous religion while there are a significant number of people of Hinduism and Judaism.

 |Religion in Kenya|

 |Traditional African Religion||0.68%|